rfuzzo/MWSE/docs/source/types/mwseLogger.md

 	* `includeTimestamp` (bool): *Default*: `true`.
 Should timestamps be included in logging messages?
 The timestamps are relative to the time that the game was launched.
 	* `abbreviateHeader` (bool): *Default*: `false`.
 Should the headers be abbreviated?
 	* `formatter` (fun(self: Logger, record: [mwseLogger.Record](../types/mwseLogger.Record.md), ...: string|any|fun(...)): string): *Optional*.
 A custom formatter.
 This lets you customize how your logging messages are formatted.
 If not provided, the default formatter will be used.
-	* `modDir` (string): *Optional*.
-The directory this mod resides in.
-This will be retrieved automatically if not provided.
-This parameter should not be used in the vast majority of situations.
-	* `filepath` (string): *Optional*.
-The path of the file that this Logger is used in.
-This will be retrieved automatically if not provided.
-This path is relative to `modDir`.
-This parameter should not be used in the vast majority of situations.

 **Returns**: